Solar rebate in SA

 Solar and battery incentives available in Adelaide

-Homeowners and business in the City of Adelaide can benefit from a range of solar and sustainability initiatives designed to cut emissions and increase household savings.
+Homeowners and business in the City of Adelaide local government area can benefit from a range of solar and sustainability initiatives designed to cut emissions and increase household savings.

 Solar PV incentive